Issue Template

 or .gitcode/ISSUE_TEMPLATE/

-folder.
-If you create multiple template files in the .gitcode/ISSUE_TEMPLATE/
+file within it.
+You can create multiple template files in the .gitcode/ISSUE_TEMPLATE/

 ➜ git:(main) tree -L 2 .